Eryana94/MLinMS_project/README.md

 Creating a special environment in Triton (see http://scicomp.aalto.fi/triton/apps/python.html)

-Putting these together one needs to run these on Triton (# are just explanations)
+Putting these together one needs to run these on Triton (bolded headlines are just explanations)

 # Move your package cache to your work directory.
 The following does it automatically.
 rsync -lrt ~/.conda/ $WRKDIR/conda/ && rm -r ~/.conda